Aljgutier/react_flask/README.md

 You can test the backend by entering `http://localhost:5001/api/data` in the browser URL.

-You should see the following response:
+You should receive the following response:

 ```json
 {"Date":"Sat, 03 Feb 2024 07:24:11 GMT","Environment":"development","Name":"alpha","Port":"5001"}